otterize/docs/docs/documentation/intents-operator/intro.md

 ## Getting Started

-Try out Otterize for Kubernetes NetworkPolicies, Otterize for Kafka or the Intents Observer.
+Try out Otterize for Kubernetes NetworkPolicies, Otterize for Kafka or the Network Mapper.

 ### What you'll need